hpcor01/pdf-temp/README.md

 Contributions are welcome!
 Please follow these steps:

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create a feature branch (`git checkout -b feat/AmazingFeature`)
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feat/AmazingFeature`)
 5. Open a Pull Request

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgements